About CRCG

 Mission statement

-Through its activities, the centre offers a platform and meeting place for in-depth exchange on theory and research among scholars at Ghent University, in connection and cooperation with other centres, groups, departments and universities in Belgium and internationally.
+Through its activities, the centre offers a platform and meeting place for in-depth exchange on theory and empirical research among scholars at Ghent University, in connection and cooperation with other centres, groups, departments and universities in Belgium and internationally.

 Vision

-Through research, teaching, scholarly exchange and public events we aim to understand better and tackle key challenges surrounding issues of identity and difference, in a world that is increasingly characterised by complex kinds of diversity and profound forms of inequality.
+Through research, scholarly exchange, teaching and public events we aim to understand better and tackle key challenges surrounding issues of equity, diversity and participation in a world that is increasingly characterised by rigid demarcations of identity, disinformation and profound forms of injustice.
+The centre aspires to provide a critical space of solidarity where transformative knowledge is created and shared based on rigorous scientific research methods.

 It aims to understand and critique mechanisms of cultural and social inequities based on axes such as ethnicity, gender and sexuality, while affirming and envisioning societal inclusion, political change and cultural creativity.